superbstreak/CPSC-425-Computer-Vision/Assignment 7 - Video Segmentation/README.md

 # CPSC-425-Computer-Vision
+The purpose of this assignment is to understand and implement methods for shot boundary detection in a video sequence.

+The assignment

 In this assignment we'll detect shot boundaries in 151 frames from a well known cartoon (google “Snow White and the Seven Dwarfs Heigh Ho Song”).
 The images are from that video.
 Here are the seven dwarfs.

 Shot boundaries mark transitions between “shots.”
 A shot is a sequence of frames where the camera sees more or less the same scene.
 In this case, shot boundaries mark the transition from one dwarf to another.